chris54721/OpenMCAuthenticator/README.md

 ###Exceptions
 Every available method returns an exception extending `RequestException` if the request returned an error.
 The full list of exceptions is available below.
 - `RequestException` - a general exception.
 Every other exception extends this.
-To get more detailed info about the exception, call `getError()` or `getErrorMessage()`
+To get more detailed info about the exception, call `getError()` or `getErrorMessage()`.
 - `AuthenticationUnavailableException` - the Mojang servers are offline and can't be reached.
 Thrown by every method.
 - `InvalidCredentialsException` - the provided credentials are invalid (bad or empty username/password).
-Thrown by `authenticate`.
+Thrown by `authenticate` and `signout`.
 - `InvalidTokenException` - the provided token is invalid.
-Thrown by `refresh`, `signout`, `validate` and `invalidate`
+Thrown by `refresh`, `validate` and `invalidate`.
 - `UserMigratedException` - the Mojang account email address should be used as the username instead of the nickname.
-Thrown by `authenticate`
+Thrown by `authenticate` and `signout`.

 #### Exceptions example
 ```